CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 - Saves logs into two different indexes in **ElasticSearch**. **Errorlogs** are saved into index that called **'loggerservice_errorlogs'**. **Infologs** (Otherlogs) are saved into index that called **'loggerservice_otherlogs'**.
 - It is bassically logger.
 - It uses **Environment Variables**.
 You can pass any **RabbitMQ, Minio or ELK host, username, password into web service as environment variables in code and Docker Compose file**.
 It is more dynamic for me because, host servers of Minio and other technologies can change during development (Like Test environment and Production environment).
-- It uses **Log4Net File Logging** due to missed ElasticSearch logs (connection errors may happen during the process, i thought this is good idea to implement file logging.
+- It uses **Log4Net File Logging** due to missed ElasticSearch logs (connection errors may happen during the process, I thought this is good idea to implement file logging.
 Logs never gonna be missed).

 ### Web Service

 - It is web service that you can upload **MP4** file (Max size of file is around **30MB** is limited, this is handled by **Environment Variable** as well).
 - It has only two controller (route). **Health Controller** is checking the health of API and its tools like ELK, RabbitMQ. **Converter Controller** is the main thing of the project, you can upload **MP4** file for convert process.
 - It is **REST API**.
 - It uses **RabbitMQ** for queue the message that contains of email and Guid of uploaded **MP4** file with **TTL** (I used 3600000 milliseconds = 1 hour as TTL).
-The reason is i wanted to limit the requests and don't occupy too much the services.
+The reason is I wanted to limit the requests and don't occupy too much the services.
 - It uses **Minio Object Storage** to store **MP4** files.
 - It uses **ElasticSearch** to log errors and infos.
 - It uses **Environment Variables**.
 You can pass any **RabbitMQ, Minio or ELK host, username, password into web service as environment variables in code and Docker Compose file**.
 It is more dynamic for me because, host servers of Minio and other technologies can change during development (Like Test environment and Production environment).
-- It uses **Log4Net File Logging** due to missed ElasticSearch logs (connection errors may happen during the process, i thought this is good idea to implement file logging.
+- It uses **Log4Net File Logging** due to missed ElasticSearch logs (connection errors may happen during the process, I thought this is good idea to implement file logging.
 Logs never gonna be missed).

 ### Notification Microservice